-From the author: An angry poem written in response to Brexit, about isolationism taken to extremes.
+From the author: This is an angry poem I wrote in response to Brexit.

 Welcome to the Albion Arms!